 Just before winter we see the trees show their true colours: the mad yellow of chestnuts two maples like blood sisters the orange beech braver than lipstick Pushing forty, we vow that when the time comes rather than wither ladylike and white we will henna our hair like Colette, we too will be gold and red and go out in a last wild blaze

-Alison Fell is a Scottish novelist, poet and journalist who lives in London.Read more about this poet
+Dumfries-born Alison Fell is a novelist, poet and journalist, who in her early career was involved in feminist writing and theatre.Read more about this poet

 About this poem